Sydney, NSW

 About this forecast

-7-day swell forecast for South Bondi, calculated using Pelagic's Hadal Conditions Intelligence™.
-Wave heights are site-specific — adjusted for South Bondi's exposure, orientation and depth profile.
-Colour bands show diveable conditions at this site: green is ideal, orange is marginal, red is undiveable.
+Site-specific wave heights adjusted for South Bondi's exposure, orientation and depth profile.
+Colour bands: green = ideal, orange = marginal, red = undiveable.

-Tide times and optimal dive windows for South Bondi, Sydney, NSW
+Tide times and optimal dive windows — South Bondi, Sydney

 About this chart